Home ยป Topics ยป Garden

 Watering Container Gardens

-• Outdoor containers need regular watering, especially in hot weather.
+• Outdoor containers need regular watering, especially during hot weather.

-• Water at the base of plants in the morning to prevent disease.
+• Water in the morning and at the base of plants to reduce disease pressure.

 My Watering Hack for Container Gardens